Endpoint security platform Huntress raises $40M

 Huntress’ platform

 Huntress’ software-as-a-service platform collects and analyzes metadata about apps scheduled to execute when a computer boots up or a user logs in.
 An agent inventories the apps and sends data back to an analysis engine, which taps algorithms to discover outliers in the dataset, taking into account file reputation, frequency analysis, and other factors.
-When an anomaly is detected, Huntress delivers remediation recommendations into ticketing systems to affected members of the organization.
+When an anomaly is detected, Huntress delivers remediation recommendations to ticketing systems to alert affected members of the organization.

 Huntress recently introduced a service aimed at helping manage Microsoft Defender, Microsoft’s built-in Windows 10 antivirus software.
-The company also introduced new ransomware detection and external reconnaissance services and acquired intellectual property from Level Effect, the maker of an endpoint detection and response solution designed to spot threats through deep network traffic analysis.
+The company also introduced new ransomware detection and external reconnaissance services and acquired intellectual property from Level Effect, maker of an endpoint detection and response solution designed to spot threats through deep network traffic analysis.

 According to Hanslovan, Huntress, which he claims can be deployed to as many as hundreds of endpoints in less than 10 minutes using existing remote monitoring management software, has discovered tens of thousands of data breaches to date.